How to negotiate like a pro

 Tiptoeing around a deal or point will often lead to you losing it.
 Negotiation is usually a fast game, and you haven’t got time to take something away and agonise over it.
 Make a judgement and be confident in your reasoning for doing so.
 If you can’t, you’ll leave with nothing.

 Listen carefully to what is being said to you so that you can best counter it.
 You won’t get anywhere by talking over and bullying the person you’re sparring with.
-If they feel you’re not getting what they’re saying or just plain ignoring it, they’ll shut down negotiations very quickly.
+If they feel you’re not understanding what they’re saying or just plain ignoring it, they’ll shut down negotiations very quickly.

-You’ll do better at the table if your adversaries are getting something out of it too, more often than not, that’ll just be your business.
+You’ll do better at the table if your adversaries are getting something out of it too – more often than not, that’ll just be your business.
 The best negotiators are those that acknowledge counters, craft around them and don’t just bully someone until they either concede or leave.
 Seek a win-win and you’ll come away successful on most occasions.

 That said, a win-win isn’t you getting what you want, but giving up something else entirely.
 If you’re willing to compromise on a point, it should be because you’ve received something else in return.
 Giving up a key proposal for a bit of leeway on another of yours will cost you in the long run.

 Sometimes, you just need to walk away.
 The deal is going sour, you’re being beaten or the other team just aren’t giving anything away, no matter how reasonable you’re being.
-In that case, make a last ditch or just end negotiations there and then.
+In that case, make a last ditch attempt or simply end negotiations there and then.
 A good exit strategy should be a key part of your preparation, or you could get locked into something that isn’t good for you at all.